 Antwone Fisher is an author and screenwriter best known for his autobiography Finding Fish.
-Growing up in the foster care system he has been an outspoken advocate for foster youth and alumni.
-In 2014 Forum One began working with Mr. Fisher and Casey Family Programs to define a vision and path forward for a new organization focused on the challenges people face when aging out of foster care.
+Growing up in the foster care system, he has been an outspoken advocate for foster youth and alumni.
+In 2014 Forum One began working with Mr. Fisher and Casey Family Programs to define a vision and strategy for a new organization focused on the challenges people face when aging out of foster care.

 I participated in two consecutive projects for Antwone Fisher and Casey Family Programs as the UX lead.
 For the first project I worked alongside another senior UX designer and we both contributed to defining the project, conducting workshops with Mr. Fisher, comparator research, and making final recommendations.